ForcesExam Focus

 Exam Focus

 This exam focus covers Exam Focus within Newton's Laws of Motion for GCSE Physics.
-Revise Newton's Laws of Motion in Forces for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Newton's Laws of Motion in Forces for GCSE Physics with 24 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 13 of 15 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position